LGBT+ History Month in the Workplace

 - Prepare a project plan and assign tasks to members of your team to help promote awareness of LGBT+ History Month.

-- Request a copy of our LGBT+ History Month package for tips on what they may need to consider in their plans.
+- Request a copy of our LGBT+ History Month resources and package for tips on what they may need to consider in their plans.
 Inclusive Employers members receive this resource for free as part of their membership.

 - Inclusive Employers members can contact their account manager for more support and guidance.